 Cementing its status as a leader in innovation and enterprise, Flinders University has forged an alliance with the prestigious US-based Fox School of Business.

-Flinders University Vice-Chancellor Professor Colin Stirling is proud to unveil a new suite of course offerings powered by the Fox School of Business, a US top ten business school for entrepreneurship and the number one online MBA provider in the United States.
+Flinders University Vice-Chancellor Professor Colin Stirling is proud to unveil a new suite of course offerings powered by the Fox School of Business, a US top ten business school for entrepreneurship*.

-Professor Stirling has travelled to Temple University in Philadelphia to seal the three-year partnership agreement.
+Professor Stirling has travelled to Temple University in Philadelphia to sign the three-year partnership agreement with Temple University President Dick Englert.

 “This strategic partnership will significantly boost Flinders’ capacity and reputation in the enterprise space, with our highly regarded New Venture Institute driving this initiative,” Professor Stirling says.